 A guided tour of Pompeii – do you need one?

-But the pluses of a DIY visit are that you can wander at your own pace and choose quieter areas to escape the crowds.
-Click below to get your entrance tickets in advance.
+Of course the pluses of a DIY visit are that you can wander at your own pace and choose quieter areas to escape the crowds.
+Click below to book your Pompeii entrance tickets in advance.

 For fast-track entrance tickets click here

-After tackling Rome without a guide I’d already decided to bring in some expert help at Pompeii.
-We don’t always book tours but in this case I felt we’d need it.
-We were lucky enough to find a private guide in Naples and I was very glad we did.
+After tackling Rome without a guide I’d already decided to call on some expert help at Pompeii.
+We were lucky enough to find an expert private guide via our accommodation in Naples and I was very glad we did.

 A private tour isn’t cheap but we spotted the benefits right from the start.
-The official guide badge magicked us to the front of the ticket queue at the entrance.
-It also smoothed over the issue that Ed had brought his student ID card rather than passport as proof of age (there’s a reduced rate for EU citizens under 25).
+Our expert in ancient history was an accredited Pompeii guide and her badge magicked us to the front of the ticket queue at the entrance.
+It also smoothed over the issue that Ed had brought his student ID card rather than passport as proof of age (there’s a reduced rate for EU citizens under 25 though it doesn’t apply to online purchases).

-Our guide can’t be booked online but this sounds like a similar experience: book a private guide for a tour of Pompeii click here.
+Our guide can’t be booked online but this sounds like a very similar experience – and the reviews are excellent:

-Or click to book a 2.5 hour small group tour.
+How to book a small group tour of Pompeii

-You can also join an inexpensive group tour with an official guide when you arrive at the site.
-The official Pompeii guides, authorised by the Campania region, are to be found inside the site at the Porta Marina ticket and information office.
+You can also join an inexpensive group tour with an official guide at the ticket office.
+Don’t be tempted by the touts offering Pompeii tours outside the main gate!
+The official Pompeii guides, authorised by the Campania region, are to be found inside the site at the Porta Marina entrance ticket and information office.
 As we haven’t tried this I don’t know in practice how many are available but this could be a good option for an overview.

 What to see in Pompeii